 - 7.1 The AISC CRG determines the certification status of all Participants and Applicants.
-It is the role and responsibility of the CRG to deny, grant, expand, renew, reduce, or withdraw certification to a Participant or Applicant based on objective evidence of an Participant's/Applicant's ability to satisfy these GRs. - 7.1.1 The following definitions apply to CRG decisions:
+It is the role and responsibility of the CRG to deny, grant, expand, renew, reduce, or withdraw certification based on objective evidence of an Participant's/Applicant's ability to satisfy these GRs. - 7.1.1 The following definitions apply to CRG decisions: